RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 \end{align*}
 $$

-This guess turns out to work in most cases, because of my above explanation on how the partially convex loss function causes $W$ to distribute the total $2 \pi$ radians in a circle over each consecutive pair of vectors as evenly as possible. **(Foreshadow possible optimization failure)**
+This guess turns out to work in most cases, because of my above explanation on how the partially convex loss function causes $W$ to distribute the total $2 \pi$ radians in a circle over each consecutive pair of vectors as evenly as possible.

 And so, $W^\top W$ looks like this, after a bunch of massaging with the trigonometric identities: